Do you want to learn coding to become a freelance web developer and achieve financial freedom in life?

 The easiest freelance websites with the largest pools of beginner-level jobs in 2023 are Upwork.com, Freelancer.com, and PeoplePerHour.com.

 The easiest way to find freelance web developer jobs is to look both offline and online.
 Approach local businesses and your personal contacts, but also sign up for an online freelancing platform like Upwork.com.

 Your hourly rate depends on your (1) location, (2) skills and experience, and (3) your clients and niche.
 Beginning freelancers charge between $20–50 per hour, senior web developers anything between $120–450 per hour.

 Final thoughts: How to become a freelance web developer

 Even if you’ve never worked for yourself before.

 Even if you’re just getting started with learning how to code.

-It will take a lot of hard work to achieve a steady income as a freelance Web Developer.
+It will take a lot of hard work to achieve a steady income.
 But trust me, your effort will pay off.

 The most important thing is to maintain your focus.
 When you have a long-term goal to strive for, small setbacks won’t feel as tough, trust me.